A Foreword from Gideon

 Luckily side quests are a mix of sandbox encounters and interesting stories.
 Both have their merits, though the sandboxes aren’t fun until you have the proper toys to play in them.
 The overall quest structure is pretty damn good with a lot of variety.
 Many side quests look, feel, and play like main quest missions, and they are a ton of fun.

-This is good because fancy Cyber Implants, interesting perks, and other stuff is locked behind your skill points, money, and street cred.
+This is good because fancy Cyber Implants, interesting perks, and other stuff are locked behind your skill points, money, and street cred.
 You’re gonna have to take part in the open world if you want to get the most out of your character.

 The leveling system is clever, with massive perk trees spread through different attributes.
 You can focus on hacking, different types of weapons, stealth, or whatever you want.
 Every perk point feels like it matters, even if it’s a passive bonus.
 You also gain some additional passive perks just by playing.
 The more you hack, the better you get at it, the more you use a pistol, the more proficient you are.